The Discovery of Sidney Mintz

-Oxford University Press now has a brand new four-fields offering: Agustín Fuentes has joined the Welsch & Vivanco team to produce Anthropology: Asking Questions about Human Origins, Diversity, and Culture.
-Unforutnately, this team completely reproduces the follies of the original Cultural Anthropology textbook I’ve just described.
+Oxford University Press published another four-fields offering in 2017: Agustín Fuentes has joined the Welsch & Vivanco team to produce Anthropology: Asking Questions about Human Origins, Diversity, and Culture.
+Unfortunately, this team completely reproduces the follies of the original Cultural Anthropology textbook I’ve just described.
 So I am mighty worried now that this will become the four-field flagship, which effectively takes a step backward from Lavenda & Schultz.

 But at least these two presses are here.
 The true empires, McGraw-Hill & Cengage don’t even bother.
 Now, Kottak’s textbook empire, perhaps because of Kottak’s rooting at the University of Michigan, has been a bit better on these issues.
 Still, Kottak’s world systems chapters occur at the end of his textbook.
 And I think if we consider that Michigan is both at the epicenter of the three states which gave the election to Trump, and that Michigan is the epicenter of the Kottak model of Introduction-to-Anthropology, we do need to wonder how effective this version of anthropology has been (but see the postscript below).